EricMFink/PRcasebook/Chapters/Part 4 - Confidendiality/Confidentiality & Privileges.md

 specific factual circumstances.
 So it is here.

-This litigation focuses on two professional standards of attorney confidentiality --- (i) the evidentiary attorney-client privilege and (ii) the broader ethical duty of confidentiality --- and their application to the specific facts presented.
+This litigation focuses on two professional standards of attorney confidentiality---(i) the evidentiary attorney-client privilege and (ii) the broader ethical duty of confidentiality---and their application to the specific facts presented.
 Understanding the distinction between these two standards is essential to the matter at bar.
 For that reason, it is worth describing them here in some detail.